 You want to drink some scotch but not pay a small fortune for single malt scotch whiskey?
 Well here is your ranked list of affordable blended whiskey based on blind taste tests.
 But first let’s learn a bit more about what we are drinking.

 Blended whiskey versus single malt whiskey

 First off what is the difference between a single malt and a blended whiskey?
 Single malts are made of malted barley roasted over an open fire by a single distillery.
 Thus the name single malt.
 This does not however mean the scotch comes from a single barrel.
 It comes from many barrels but at the same distillery.
 Single malts are more expensive as they only contain malt whiskey not grain whiskey to water them down.
 Grain whiskey is basically industrial alcohol aka vodka which is much cheaper to produce from other grains such as corn, wheat and potato.
 Single malts are also more expensive in the USA due to a 25% tariff imposed by the current administration for trade war reasons.
-Plus people are willing to pay more so producers can pay more.
+Plus people are willing to pay more so producers can charge you more.
 Some examples of single malts include Glenlivet, Glenfiddich and Highland Park.

 Blended whiskeys by contrast are blends of whiskeys from different distilleries blended together to make a consistent product by a master blender.
 They also include some portion of grain whiskey to reduce the cost.
 Remember I said it’s essentially vodka mixed in so you get less malted scotch.
 Adding the grain whiskey aka vodka allows the producers to reduce cost thus reducing price.
 This also reduces flavor intensity and potentially increases smoothness.
 Examples include Johnnie Walker, Dewars, Chivas Regal and J&B.